Quaternionic Grassmannians and Borel classes in algebraic geometry: Recovering Thom classes from Borel classes

 \end{proof}

-\begin{proof}[Proof of Theorem \ref{T:unique}] Theorem \ref{T:exist} showed that every Pontryagin structure consists of the Pontryagin classes associated to the symplectic Thom structure given by formula \eqref{E:Thom}, and Theorem \ref{T:unique.2} showed that this was the only symplectic Thom structure inducing the given Pontryagin structure. \end{proof}
+\begin{proof}[Proof of Theorem \ref{T:unique}] Theorem \ref{T:exist} showed that every Borel structure consists of the Borel classes associated to the symplectic Thom structure given by formula \eqref{E:Thom}, and Theorem \ref{T:unique.2} showed that this was the only symplectic Thom structure inducing the given Borel structure. \end{proof}